Single property transition

 Multiple properties transition with default transition values

-If some or all properties share the same transition values like duration or timing function, you can pass these values inside the third options argument.
-Transition values specified for a specific transition property will override shared transition values.
+If some or all properties share the same transition values like duration or timing function,

 function animate(element) {